 Azure Cognitive Search

 Cognitive Search indexes the content and powers the user experience.
 You use Cognitive Search capabilities to apply pre-built cognitive skills to the content, and use the extensibility mechanism to add custom skills.

 The Computer Vision API uses text recognition APIs to extract and recognize text information from images.
 Read uses the latest recognition models, and is optimized for large, text-heavy documents and noisy images.
 OCR isn't optimized for large documents, but supports more languages.
-The current example uses OCR to produce data in the hOCR format.
+The current example solution uses OCR to produce data in the hOCR format.

 GPFLOORto Lee Harvey Oswald, so the custom CIA Cryptonym skill links any JFK files containing that cryptonym with Oswald.

 Azure Functions is a serverless compute service that lets you run small pieces of event-triggered code without having to explicitly provision or manage infrastructure.
-This example uses an Azure Function method to apply the CIA Cryptonyms list to the JFK Files as a custom skill.
+This example solution uses an Azure Function method to apply the CIA Cryptonyms list to the JFK Files as a custom skill.

 Azure App Service

-The example solution also builds a standalone web app in Azure App Service for testing, demonstrating, searching the index, and exploring connections in the enriched and indexed documents.
+This example solution also builds a standalone web app in Azure App Service for testing, demonstrating, searching the index, and exploring connections in the enriched and indexed documents.

 - The code project and demo showcase a particular Cognitive Search use case.
-This example isn't intended to be a framework or scalable architecture for all scenarios, but to provide a general guideline and example.
+This example solution isn't intended to be a framework or scalable architecture for all scenarios, but to provide a general guideline and example.